tick-github/tick-documentation/docs/proof/1-ci-angular.md

           password: ${{ secrets.DOCKERHUB_TOKEN }}
 ```

 I have also provided the workflow with an if-expression.
-This will guarantee that these Docker actions will only happen if my previous workflow (the building and testing of the frontend application) was successfull.
+This will guarantee that these Docker actions will only happen if my previous workflow (the building and testing of the frontend application) was successful.
 This way, I won't publish a faulty image to my DockerHub.

 The final product looks something like this, and can be run from my Docker Desktop application, or from any terminal.